-Gorilla was launched in September 2015 and is created by Cauldron.
+Gorilla was launched on the 1st October 2016 and is created by Cauldron Science.

 Cauldron is led by Jo Evershed (CEO) and Nick Hodges (CTO).

 Jo Evershed loves providing behavioural scientists with tools to liberate their work from the lab and accelerate the creation of evidence-tested interventions.
 She holds a BSc in Psychology from UCL and a BSc in Combined Studies (Economics and Business) from Oxford Brookes and was an Innovate UK Women in Innovation Award Winner.